 The problem this study addresses is the need for a more advanced and integrated approach to network traffic prediction and optimization.
 Specifically, it seeks to determine whether combining LLMs for feature extraction, GNNs for relational modeling, and RL for dynamic optimization can provide a more effective solution than existing methods.
 The research will explore how these techniques can be synergistically applied to improve network performance and manage traffic more efficiently.

-1.3 Block Diagram
+Take to Chapter Three

 Conceptual View of the Project Work